lateinit-apps/guitar-app/docs/json-api.md

 `?filter[{filter_field}]__{operator}={value}`.
 Available operators and their functions varies for different type of fields.
 Multiple filter queries implies logical AND conjuction.

-- String fields operators
+- String fields operators:
   - `__in` - filtering by substring
   - `__regex` - filtering by regex query
   - `__exact` - exact value
-- Numerical fields operators
+- Numerical fields operators:
-  - `__gte` - greter or equal than value
+  - `__gte` - greater or equal than value
   - `__lte` - less or equal than value
-  - `__gt` - greter than value
+  - `__gt` - greater than value
   - `__lt` - less than value
   - `__exact` - exact value
-- Date fields operators
+- Date fields operators:
   - `__before` - all dates before value
   - `__after` - all dated after value
   - `__exact` - exact value